OldMohamm/twitter_available_checker/README.md

 # twitter-available-checker
-twitter checker that check if the email registered on twitter or not , without proxies, and without any rate limit.
+twitter checker that check if the email registered on twitter or not , without proxies, and without(Bypass) any rate limit.
 --------------------
 **run steps**
 1- download nodejs